ragsurya/TenPinBowling/README.md

 * this will initiate a port 8080 and the app will listen on this port.
 The app can be accesed on a browser by navigating to http://localhost:8080

+## CI/CD Process

+Jenkins docker image is used as CI pipeline for this app